 Public Involvement Plan

 The Public Involvement Plan (PIP) is a guide for implementing stakeholder involvement for the Phase 1 Study.
-The PIP will be used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process.
+The PIP will is used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process.
 It has been designed to ensure that stakeholders are provided a number of opportunities to be informed and engaged as the project progresses.
 The complete process for the Phase I Engineering for the project is provided below: